 Spark is the best electric guitar amp for practicing and jamming

 There is, however, at least one other option.
-There is a new breed of modeling amplifier that can replicate just about anything and everything—like our groundbreaking 40-watt Spark amp & app.
-In addition to offering dozens of exciting amp and speaker sounds, and a wide range of effects, Spark allows you to play and practice with millions of songs and access over 10,000 tones powered by their award-winning BIAS tone engine.
+There is a new breed of modeling amplifier that can replicate just about anything and everything—like our groundbreaking 40-watt Spark amp, and it's 10-watt companion, Spark MINI.
+In addition to offering dozens of exciting amp and speaker sounds, and a wide range of effects, both Spark amps allow you to play and practice with millions of songs and access over 10,000 tones powered by their award-winning BIAS tone engine.
 Spark’s Smart Jam feature even uses artificial intelligence to learn your style and feel, and then generates authentic bass and drum parts to accompany your original music.

 It's easy to get overwhelmed by the amount of information regarding amplifiers, but hopefully this will help you on your path.
 If any of the above ideas excite you, use the internet to explore them further.
 If there is one fact that is certain: there is no shortage of guitarists with opinions!

 Brad Tolinski is perhaps best known for his work as the editor-in-chief of Guitar World Magazine for 25 years.
 He is also the author of Light and Shade: Conversations with Jimmy Page (Crown); and Play It Loud: An Epic History of the Style, Sound and Revolution of the Electric Guitar (Doubleday), which was the basis for a 2019 guitar-focused exhibition at the Metropolitan Museum of Art in New York City.
-Most recently he edited the 50th Anniversary Commemorative Issue of CREEM magazine, and his latest book Eruption: Conversations with Eddie Van Halen (Hachette) will be coming out in October 2021.
+Most recently he edited the 50th Anniversary Commemorative Issue of CREEM magazine, and his latest book Eruption: Conversations with Eddie Van Halen (Hachette) is out now.